DeFoG: Discrete Flow Matching for Graph Generation: Background

-In generative modeling, the primary goal is to generate new data samples from the underlying distribution that produced the original data, $p_\mathrm{data}$.
-An effective approach is to learn a mapping between a simple distribution $p_\epsilon$, which is easy to sample from, and $p_\mathrm{data}$.
-DFM models achieve this mapping via a stochastic process over the time interval $t \in [0, 1]$ for variables in discrete state spaces.
-The initial distribution, $p_0 = p_\epsilon$, is a predefined noise distribution, while $p_1 = p_\text{data}$ represents the target data distribution. \looseness=-1
+In generative modeling, the primary goal is to generate new data samples from the underlying distribution that produced the original data, $\bm{p}_\mathrm{data}$.
+An effective approach is to learn a mapping between a simpler distribution $\bm{p}_\epsilon$ that can be easily sampled, and $\bm{p}_\mathrm{data}$.